How to Remove Eviction Records from Google | The Discoverability Company

 Will sealing my eviction record automatically remove it from tenant screening reports and Google?

 Sealing the court record is the essential first step, but it does not trigger automatic removal everywhere.
 Tenant screening companies operate under the Fair Credit Reporting Act and must respond to disputes, but they won't know about your sealing order unless you notify them directly and provide documentation.
 Google requires a separate legal removal request with a copy of the court order attached.
 Plan on three parallel tracks: the court, the screening databases, and Google's removal tool.
-Most people complete the full process within 60 to 90 days of obtaining the sealing order.
+This process requires patience and persistence after obtaining the sealing order.

 Ready to take control of your online presence?